-Just then, she caught sight of that strange blur in her peripheals again.
+Just then, she caught sight of that strange blur in her peripherals again.

-"Easy there, lass."
+"Easy there."
 A rough voice soothed her thoughts.
 "You've had a nasty fall."

-Slowly-warily-Mikasa craned her neck upwards, turning her head in the direction of her saviour.
+Slowly-warily-Mikasa craned her neck upwards, turning her head in the direction of her savior.

 So instead, she held her breath and braced for the worst.
 Imagine her surprise when he nodded, checked his pulse and sighed.

 "He'll be fine." were the first words she heard out of his mouth.
 Then he turned his attentions upon her.

 "No need to act tough," he observed with a small smile.
 "What's your name?"